jackyurchiksparrow/Obsidian-cooking/Cooking/Recipes/Sourdough/Discards/Pancakes.md

 ### Cooking

 1. Preheat the pan to max and then reduce heat slightly.
+Apply a tiny bit of oil with a paper towel.
 2. Pour the batter into the center and distribute all over the pan.
 Cover with a lid.
 3. When bubble formation starts stopping and some larger bubbles appear, turn them over.
 Cook with no lid.
 Done.